 Email templates can be used to define and lock layout and styles of emails.

-- Locked zones: Content and/or styles can be locked from editing.
+Content and/or styles can be locked for each content block within a template

 Using a template